Unlocking Euclidean Problems with Isotropic Initialization: Asymptotic-geodesic webs

 We consider the following types of webs (discrete or smooth): \begin{description} \item[GGG:] A $3$-web on a surface such that its three families of curves are geodesics (discrete or smooth). \item[AAG:] A $3$-web on a surface such that the parameter lines $i = \mathrm{const}$ and $j = \mathrm{const}$ are asymptotic curves, and the curves $i - j = \mathrm{const}$ are geodesics. \item[AGAG:] A $4$-web on a surface such that the parameter lines $i = \mathrm{const}$ and $j = \mathrm{const}$ are geodesics, and the diagonal curves $i - j = \mathrm{const}$ and $i + j = \mathrm{const}$ form one (in the smooth case) or two (in the discrete case) A-nets. \end{description} Note that in the discrete case, we get two A-nets (instead of one), consisting of points $f_{ij}$ with $i - j$ even and odd respectively.
-The resulting two collections of points are still called A-nets, although different diagonal curves consist of different numbers of points.
+The resulting two collections of points are still called A-nets, although different diagonal curves consist of different numbers of points. \bluer{Beware that the discrete curves $i - j = \mathrm{const}$ and $i + j = \mathrm{const}$ are \emph{not} necessarily discrete asymptotic curves on the original discrete surface; they only become such after omitting the points $f_{ij}$ with one parity of $i - j$.
+The assignment of curve families to parameter lines versus diagonals is motivated by the construction of the isotropic counterparts (see Sections~4.2 and~4.3).}

 We aim to transform webs from isotropic to Euclidean geometry through numerical optimization.
 Let us define the isotropic counterparts of our webs.
 For that, we need to restrict ourselves to \emph{admissible} surfaces (discrete or smooth), that is, the ones having no isotropic tangent planes.
 Asymptotic curves are a projective geometry concept and remain the same in both Euclidean and isotropic geometry.
 However, geodesics are much simpler in isotropic geometry: they are just (discrete or smooth) curves on the surface whose top views are straight line segments.
 One defines \emph{GGG, AAG, and AGAG webs} in isotropic geometry by replacing the Euclidean geodesics with their isotropic counterparts.